aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/management/compress-spreadsheet/_index.md

 ]
 ```

 ### Error Codes

-- **400 Bad Request**: Invalid Aspose.Cells Cloud API URI.
+- **400 Bad Request** – Invalid Aspose.Cells Cloud API URI.
-- **401 Unauthorized**: Invalid access token.
-Or invalid client id and secret.
+- **401 Unauthorized** – Invalid access token or client credentials.
-- **404 Not Found**: The spreadsheet file not accessible.
+- **404 Not Found** – The spreadsheet file is not accessible.
+- **429 Too Many Requests** – Rate limit exceeded; retry after the period indicated in the `Retry-After` header.
-- **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.
+- **500 Server Error** – The spreadsheet encountered an anomaly while processing.

+### Limits & Quotas

+- Maximum file size: **500 MB** per request.
+- Supported formats: `.xlsx`, `.xls`, `.xlsb`, `.xlsm`.
+- Rate limit: **100 requests per minute** per account.

 ## Where should we use the Compress Spreadsheet API?

-- Automated report distribution process: Before sending the monthly financial statements, which contain a large number of charts and historical data, to the board of directors via email, automatically compress the files to reduce the size of the attachments, ensuring successful delivery and enhancing the receiving experience.
+- **Automated report distribution** – Compress monthly financial statements before emailing them to ensure successful delivery and improve the recipient’s experience.
-- User file upload optimization: In the function that allows users to upload Excel files through the website or application, the uploaded files are compressed in the background, significantly saving cloud storage space and reducing long-term storage costs.
+- **User file‑upload optimization** – Compress uploaded Excel files in the background to save cloud storage space and reduce storage costs.
-- Data pipeline processing and migration: In the ETL process of migrating large datasets from the old system to the new database, the intermediate generated Excel temporary files are compressed first to speed up the network transmission speed and reduce the storage pressure of the temporary area.
+- **Data‑pipeline processing and migration** – Compress intermediate Excel files generated during ETL processes to speed up network transfer and lower temporary‑storage pressure.

 ## Why should you use the Compress Spreadsheet API?

-- **Developer-Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comes with comprehensive documentation.
-Compared to building custom chart rendering solutions, this significantly reduces the development workload.
+- **Developer‑friendly** – Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling rapid development with comprehensive documentation.
-- **Reduced Labor Costs**: Reduced the need for positions dedicated to document consolidation.
+- **Reduced labor costs** – Eliminates the need for dedicated personnel to consolidate documents manually.
-- **Pay-per-use**: No upfront investment, only pay for API calls actually used.
+- **Pay‑per‑use** – No upfront investment; you only pay for the API calls you actually make.
-- **Zero Maintenance Costs**: No need to maintain servers, update software, or deal with compatibility issues.
+- **Zero maintenance** – No servers to maintain, no software updates, and no compatibility concerns.

 ## How to Use the Compress Spreadsheet API with SDKs

 ### Compress Spreadsheet API Specification

 The [Compress Spreadsheet API Specification](https://reference.aspose.cloud/cells/#/ManagementController/CompressSpreadsheet) provides a publicly accessible interface for REST interactions, allowing direct API calls from a web browser.

 ### Use Aspose.Cells Cloud SDKs

-Using the SDK is the fastest way to develop, as it abstracts away the low-level details, allowing you to compress the spreadsheet size with short code.
+Using an SDK is the fastest way to develop, as it abstracts low‑level details and lets you compress a spreadsheet with just a few lines of code.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to interact with Aspose.Cells web services using various SDKs: